 Those who tell you that any Bali visa approval and overseas job offers are guaranteed are the ones you should avoid like the plague.

-Only Use Registered Visa Agents or Services
+Only Use Registered Agents or Services for Visas in Bali

 Visa agents registered in Bali such as Cekindo are required to meet registration requirements.
 We also need to stay updated with the latest immigration law and regulations in Bali.